spbovarnick/amt-admin-1.0/README.md

 #### Archivists

-Users with archivist authorization can access and create Archive Items, all associated Page Data, and Pages.
+All non-admin users are considered archiviststs and can access and create Archive Items, all associated Page Data, and Pages.
 Such users can be created through the console with the following command:
 <br/>
 Archivists can only access records and pages related to the organization they are working for.
 Organizational affiliation is indicated with the `:page` key.
 In the example below, the archivist account will be used by someone working under Albina Music Trust.
 It is important here that the value entered for `:page` exactly match the tag being used on the associated page.
 <br/>